Ranchero-Software/NetNewsWireHelp/pages/mac/5.0/en/reading-articles.markdown

 Marking as read or unread
 -------------------------

 As you zip through the NetNewsWire interface, you may want to mark an article as read or unread.
-The easiest way to do this is use the **r** and **u** keys, respectively.
+The easiest way to do this is use either the **r** or **u** key – they both toggle between read and unread.

-Again, see the [Keyboard Shortcuts](keyboard-shortcuts) help page or **Help → Keyboard Shortcuts** in NetNewsWire for a full list of keyboard shortcuts.
+Again, see the [Keyboard Shortcuts](keyboard-shortcuts) help page or **Help** → **Keyboard Shortcuts** in NetNewsWire for a full list of keyboard shortcuts.